DennisDon678/NodeJs/README.md

 NodeJs allows us to create serve allowing it serve different content types from our machine.
 It comes with built in method that allows us to create a server and as well listen to a port.
+Once listening and all configured correctly expected results are gotten at the console.